Christopher-Bradshaw/learning/threejs/README.md

 * Then go create the [webpack config](./webpack.config.js).
 You can now just run `webpack --watch`.

+### Local server

+I just edit `index.html` to include the right `./dist/xxx.js` file.
+Then spin up a local server with python.

 ## Little useful things

 * positive x is to the right, positive y is up, positive z is out of the screen